ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

 -   **Backend sEMG Metric Calculation:** Advancing the backend logic for calculating and storing key sEMG-derived metrics (WP2.3) into the `EMGCalculatedMetric` table, as these are crucial for both Therapist and Researcher views.
 -   **User Story Prioritization:** Reviewing and assigning priorities (e.g., Must-have, Should-have for MVP) to the user stories (T1-T5, R1-R3, A1-A4) within `UX_UI_specifications.md` to guide phased implementation.

+## Open Questions for Prototype V2

+The following points were recently raised to seek clarification from the project team and ensure V2 development is aligned with trial requirements.

+### 1. Patient Authentication & Autonomy
+- **Login Workflow:** What is the exact login procedure for patients?
+(Therapist-led vs. patient-direct authentication).
+- **Usability:** For shared tablets, what is the preferred login mechanism for elderly patients (e.g., QR codes, PID cards)?

+### 2. Patient Data & Identification
+- **Pseudonymization:** Who handles pseudo-ID generation and management?
+(Backend vs. external system).
+- **Therapist View:** What level of patient identification is needed in the dashboard?
+How do therapists map pseudo-IDs to their patients?
+- **Patient Profile:** What specific clinical data should be displayed on the patient profile page, adhering to data minimization?

+### 3. Session Scheduling
+- **Patient Autonomy:** Are sessions entirely patient-led, or do therapists pre-schedule them?
+- **Calendar Function:** Should the dashboard calendar be a historical log rather than a future scheduling tool?
+- **Therapist Intervention:** Can therapists set session parameters (e.g., game level) from the dashboard or game?
+- **Feasibility:** Is it realistic to expect patients to autonomously manage login, MVC calibration, and BFR application?

+### 4. Adherence & Compliance Metrics
+- **Intervention Protocol:** What is the protocol for therapists acting on real-time adherence/compliance data to avoid trial bias?
+- **Metric Definitions:** What are the specific formulas for calculating **adherence** (e.g., completed vs. prescribed sessions) and **compliance** (e.g., %MVC target met, number of contractions)?
+Is the game score a sufficient proxy for compliance?

+### 5. Users Management
+- **Onboarding:** Is the assumption correct that an admin will create all user accounts (no self-registration)?
+- **Patient Data Entry:** How are patients added to the dashboard?
+Will therapists manually enter pseudonymized patient data, or should the system sync with another source like REDCap?

+### 6. Dashboard Scope
+- **Patient Cohort:** Should the dashboard display data only for the BFR intervention group or for the control group as well?

+### 7. BFR Data (Risk Mitigation)
+- **Manual Entry:** Should a manual entry method for BFR parameters be implemented as a fallback?

+### 8. Clinical Assessments Data
+- **REDCap Integration:** Confirmation that the clinical assessment data entry feature should be removed from the dashboard in favor of REDCap as the primary tool.

 ## Recent Changes & Decisions:

 -   **Supabase Client Configuration & Dev/Prod Strategy (Current Session):**